 Five-Year Transportation Program

-• Revenue Assumptions and Investment Strategy
+• Revenue assumptions and investment strategies

 The Rebuilding Michigan program objective is to rebuild the state highways and bridges that are critical to the state’s economy and carry the most traffic.
 The investment strategy is aimed at fixes that result in longer useful lives and improves the condition of the state’s infrastructure.
 In addition, this strategy allows MDOT to address key corridors and rebuild major segments of highly travelled interstates, such as I-69, I-75, and I-94, as well as several other busy freeways.

-- Bonding and Accelerated Program - January 30, 2020 Listing of projects based on bonding and accelerated status.
+Listing of projects based on bonding status.

-- Rebuilding Michigan Interactive Program Map
+- Rebuilding Michigan Program Interactive Map

 View the map in Edge, Chrome, Firefox or similar web browsers.
 This map is not supported in Internet Explorer.

 Rebuilding Michigan is focused on the state highways and bridges that are critical to the state’s economy and carry the most traffic.
 Some of the projects will be designed and constructed as a single project.
 MDOT will environmentally review these corridors as single projects to capture any potential cumulative impacts.
 You have many options to participate.
 Attend a virtual meeting or share your comments using the online comment form.

 - Rebuilding Michigan Public Comment Form